not-tacos/unobtainium-scraper/README.md

 		unobtainiumCrawler.js contains most of the code you'll be interested in.

 		The rest of the files in this folder are to help us in publishing releases or product list management.

+Note that this repo will look drastically different over the next week or two as we finish preparing the code for public testing and contributions.
+I've put this up now so people can get familiar with the code before we all start working on it.